Getting Started with the NeMo Chainguard Image

 Final Considerations and Next Steps

-This section will consider next steps for applying the NVIDIA NeMo Chainguard Image to other tasks in conversational AI.
+This section will consider next steps for applying the NeMo Chainguard Image to other tasks in conversational AI.

 In the tts.py script run above, we used two models provided by NeMo, both contained within the TTS collection.